tianrengao/SqueezeWave/README.md

 2. Download [mel-spectrograms]
 3. Generate audio `python3 inference.py -f <(ls mel_spectrograms/*.pt) -w waveglow_256channels.pt -o . --is_fp16 -s 0.6`

-N.b. use `convert_model.py` to convert your older models to the current model with fused residual and skip connections.

 ## Train your own model